jakep3/Project-4/README.md

 ___Part 1:___

-From Project 2, four time periods were to be identified and the corresponsding Power Spectral Density (PSD) vs Frequency plots were to be created.
+From Project 2, four time periods were to be identified and the corresponding Power Spectral Density (PSD) vs Frequency plots were to be created.
 The four time periods of interest were as follows for both sites.
   1. When it does not rain and it is not windy
   2. When it does not rain and it is windy
   3. When it rains and it is not windy